-Participating plans purchase units of participation in the investment funds based on their contribution to such funds in addition to income or loss the investment funds may earn or sustain, less distributions made to the plans' participants and Plan expenses.
-The Plan's interest in the net assets of the Master Trust was approximately 11 percent at both December 31, 2010 and December 31, 2009.
+Participating plans purchase units of participation in the investment funds based on their contribution to such funds in addition to income or loss the investment funds may earn or sustain, less distributions made to the plans' participants and plan expenses.
+The Plan's interest in the net assets of the Master Trust was approximately 12 percent and 11 percent at December 31, 2011 and December 31, 2010, respectively.